 Built in 1845 by noted Architect, Elias Gilman.
 In 1854 the house and land was deeded to Giles M. Lawton.
-Giles Brother, Joseph was the Grandparent of Samuel A. Lawton (b.1845), a Civil War private from Hartland .
-The Museum is open the first Sunday from May through October from 2-4.
+Giles Brother, Joseph was the Grandparent of Samuel A. Lawton (b.1845), a Civil War private from Hartland.
+The Museum is open the first Sunday of the Month, May through October from 2-4 pm.
 The Museum is also open for publicized events and is located at 141 Center Street, West Hartland, Ct.

-The Hartland Historical Society was founded by Stanley Ransom, Sr. in 1954 with the assistance of Alice Parmalee and Jeffrey Ransom.
+The Hartland Historical Society was founded by Stanley Ransom, Sr. in 1954 with the assistance of Alice Parmelee and Jeffrey Ransom.
 Stanley A. Ransom was the Societies first President.
 In 1983-4, Paul Crunden encouraged the Hartland Historical Society to take on the renovation of the Gaylord House to showcase the Societies expanding collections.
-In 1989 the circa 1845 Gaylord House Museum opened after a locally supported renovation effort and will celebrate its 25th Anniversary in 2014.
-The Gaylord House was a gracious gift from the Town of Hartland to the Historical Society.
+In 1989 the circa 1845 Gaylord House Museum opened after a locally supported renovation effort and celebrated its 25th Anniversary in 2014.

-Additionally, a comprehensive History of Hartland was compiled by the late Stanley A. Ransom in 1961 and is available at the Gaylord House Museum'.
-The HHS Newsletter "The Chronicler" is published in the Spring and Fall by the Hartland Historical Society and is available to all residents of the town and Society members.
+Additionally, a comprehensive 200 year History of Hartland was compiled by the late Stanley A. Ransom in 1961.
+The HHS Newsletter "The Chronicler" is published in the Spring and Fall by the Hartland Historical Society and is mailed to all residents of the town and Society members.

 In 2011 the Town of Hartland celebrated its 250th Anniversary.
 The town was the 69th Colony in Connecticut and incorporated in 1761.